wagtail/bakerydemo/CONTRIBUTING.md

 Thank you for your interest in improving this project!
 There are many ways to contribute - see the [Wagtail contributing documentation](https://docs.wagtail.org/en/latest/contributing/index.html) for some suggestions.

-To contribute, first fork the repository then clone your copy:
+To contribute, first fork the repository, then clone your copy:

 ```bash
 git clone git@github.com:your-username/bakerydemo.git